Note: The Melitta Caffeo Solo is only available in the UK.

 Plus, the advantage of an automatic machine is that it freshly grinds the beans every time you use it.
 Therefore, this compartment is just a kind of emergency backup option, in case the only coffee you’ve got on hand happens to already be ground.
 Nevertheless, I wouldn’t use this compartment.

-The bean compartment has a lid with a rubber gasket that seals the compartment well.
+The bean hopper has a lid with a rubber gasket that seals the hopper well.

 You just flip a switch to change from one chamber to the other.
 The Melitta Caffeo CI clearly is well thought out, and this is a simple – yet good – improvement.
 However, remember to make at least one espresso after switching chambers, as there will still be some beans from the other chamber left in the grinder.